Vattenfall is working with partners in Norfolk to support local suppliers in the region.

 British companies are great innovators and problem solvers and have a very fair approach to sharing risk and contractual liability, but sometimes the confidence to compete and responsiveness to opportunities, especially on larger projects, is lacking.
 Also, collaboration must be viewed as an opportunity not a threat to their business.

-What’s the purpose of this funding in Norfolk?
+What’s the purpose of our supply chain programme in Norfolk?

 We want to develop a sustainable supply chain, built on first-hand research and experience, whilst building the skills and capability of a wider range of SMEs in Norfolk and Suffolk.
 They should be able to benefit from opportunities emerging from the development of low carbon energy infrastructure in the UK, particularly offshore wind, bringing increased growth, competitiveness and productivity to the region.